SAP/fundamental-tools/tools/rfm/README.md

 ## rfmcall

 Calling an ABAP RFM from NodeJS requires mapping the NodeJS data into ABAP RFM input parameters.

-The developer has to check the ABAP RFM structure in ABAP system (or SAP Help) and code the RFM call from NodeJS accordingly.
+One has to check the ABAP system of documentation, to find out the ABAP RFM parameters' structure and code the RFM call from NodeJS accordingly.
 With many parameters, complex ABAP data structures, some mandatory, others not, some with conversion ("ALPHA") exits etc., this work can be tedious and error prone.

-The `rfmcall` CLI utility helps here, providing a RFM call template with correct data structures and comments, further saving the developer's time.
+The `rfmcall` CLI utility provides a RFM call template, with pre-initialized ABAP data structures and with helpful comments, saving the developers' time.

 ### Usage

-Invoking the utility with ABAP backend destination (maintained in `sapnwrfc.ini`) and ABAP RFM name, the RFM call template is echoed to console, with RFM parameters initialization and RFM invocation:
+Invoke the utility with ABAP backend destination (maintained in `sapnwrfc.ini`) and ABAP RFM name.

+The RFM call template is by default echoed to console, with RFM parameters initialization and RFM invocation:

 ```shell
 $ npm install rfmcall